Ivana Bacik: Political views

 Bacik's policies have been described as liberal and social democratic; In 2022, Bacik described herself as a "socialist, a social democrat and as centre-left.
 That means that I stand for constructive politics, of seeking to deliver change by going into government".
+As leader of the Labour Party, Bacik has tried to reconcile the party with Irish republicanism by underlining Labour's connection to James Connolly, as well as by advocating for a structured preparation for a border poll, including a clear timeline, citizens' assemblies, and the creation of a dedicated government department for unity planning.